justmedia-pl/SportEvents/README.md

 # Sport Events Subscription Managment
 ## About
-This is simple Events Subscription Management JAVA application with Spring with Hibernate and REST API interface.
+This is simple Events Subscription Management in JAVA application by Spring with basic Spring Security and Hibernate.
+Everything works on REST API interface.
 With SportEvent you could create users who are players and organizers.
 You can add events from organizers and add subscriptions for the events from players It's easy to modify and add new features and additional data with DTO architecture for all requests.